BKinya/Android-FAQ/README.md

 ### How do I get started in Android Development?
 Android apps are developed using Kotlin, Java and/or C/C++.
 Android developers use Java or Kotlin to develop Android apps.
 C/C++ is used to write performance-based and hardware-based features.

-To get started in Android developemnt, you'd learn either Java or Kotlin.
-Check out [Should I learn Kotlin or Java?](#kotlin-or-java) section to learn more about about the two languages.
+To get started in Android development, you'd learn either Java or Kotlin.
+Check out the [Should I learn Kotlin or Java?](#kotlin-or-java) section to learn more about about the two languages.

-Once you've mastered either of the languages, you are ready to learn Android developement.
-Check out [Build Your First Android App](https://developer.android.com/training/basics/firstapp) guide to get started.
+Once you've mastered either of the languages, you are ready to learn Android development.
+Check out the [Build Your First Android App](https://developer.android.com/training/basics/firstapp) guide to get started.
 It includes a quick codelab, a deep dive course and other learning resources.

+Check out this book, [Modern Android 13 Development Cookbook](https://www.amazon.com/Modern-Android-Development-Cookbook-applications/dp/1803235578) by Madona S. Wambua.

 ### <a name = "getting-android-role"></a> How do I get my first Android Developer role?
-- Have some well-documented projects on GitHub which have detailed Readmes and at least one useful app on Playstore.
+- Have some well-documented projects on GitHub that have detailed Readmes and at least one useful app on Playstore.
-- Update your Linkedin profile with the projects you've worked on, relevant achievements,  volunteer experience, and any previous experiences like internships.
+- Update your LinkedIn profile with the projects you've worked on, relevant achievements,  volunteer experience, and any previous experiences like internships.
 - Keep your CV updated.
 You'd build one with LinkedIn Resume Builder.
 - Set your LinkedIn status to `Open to Network`.
 - Directly reach out to recruiters you know or have interacted with.
 - Check Companies career pages and job boards

 **Tips To increase your chances of landing a Job**
 - Write about the technology you're looking to get a job in.
 In this case, Android.
-You'd write about an API you're recently learning about, a bug you solved, etc.
+You'd write about an API you recently learned about, a bug you solved, etc.
 - Record a video tutorial showing how to do something in Android.
 - Contribute to open-source projects.
-Open-source projects give you an opportunity to learn practically,  practice your skills, and build your confidence.
+Open-source projects allow you to learn practically,  practice your skills, and build your confidence.
 - Build an app while sharing the journey on social media.
 You'd write an article about the journey or record a video and post it on YouTube.
 - Speak at local meet-ups and conferences.